This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 5. Oily Food and Lotion

-Spray some enzyme cleaning on a clean cloth.
+Spray some enzyme cleaner on a clean cloth.
 Use this cloth to blot and saturate the stain.
 Allow the enzyme cleaner to sit on it for about 15- 20 minutes.
 Enzyme cleaner will break down all macromolecules in the biological stains like blood, urea, vomit, etc. into simpler compounds.
 This is an effective cleaner for grease and oil stains.

 Preventing Future Stains